LeaG76/LeaG76/README.md

-# Hi! nice to meet you 👋
+# Hi!
+Nice to meet you 👋

 <p>Welcome to my page!</br>I'm <b>Léa</b> and I'm a French developer analyst 👩‍💻</p>